cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "What are the impacts of a lack of inclusion/diversity in computing ... or any field for that matter?"

 Step 1
-  * Students read or watch:
+  * Students read:
     * [Why does diversity and inclusion matter in tech?](https://cecs.anu.edu.au/about/diversity-engineering-computer-science/diversity-inclusion-blogs/why-does-diversity-and)
     * [Why Creating a Diverse Workforce Matters](https://uncf.org/the-latest/why-creating-a-diverse-workforce-matters)
     * [Why Workplace Diversity Matters](https://aofund.org/resource/why-workplace-diversity-matters/)
+  * As a class, students share their reactions to the readings.

 #### Investigation 3